Scientific Name: Aquila chrysaetos

 A very large, dark to medium-brown bird with a golden head and nape.
-Females are larger than males, though plumages are similar.
-The entire upperside of the adult bird is dark brown, underside a slightly paler brown, with a buffy color on the legs, which are feathered to the yellow feet.
+Females are larger than males, though plumage is similar.
+The entire upper-side of the adult bird is dark brown, underside a slightly paler brown, with a buffy color on the legs, which are feathered to the yellow feet.
 Irregular, indistinct dark gray bands on tail.
-Head is relatively smaller than that of a Bald Eagle; the eyes are hazel to dark brown; the beak is dark.
+Head is relatively small than that of a Bald Eagle; the eyes are hazel to dark brown; the beak is dark.
 It takes four years and several molts for these birds to reach maturity.
-Juvenile birds have broader wings and longer tails than adults as well as plumage differences, including patterns of whitish areas on the feathers, and a tail pattern of a distinctive broad white band and terminal black band.
-In flight, the wingbeats are strong, slow, shallow, and smooth.
-Golden Eagles soar in a slight dihedral, glide with wingtips up, and can dive on prey at speeds up to 200 mph.
+Juvenile birds have broader wings and longer tails than adults as well as plumage differences, including patterns of whitish areas on the feather, and a tail pattern of a distinctive broad white band and terminal black band.
+In flight, the wing beats are strong, slow, shallow, and smooth.
+Gold Eagles soar in a slight dihedral glide with wingtips up, and can dive on prey at speeds up to 200 mph.